brebouch/SecureX_SNA_Log4j/README.md

 ## Required Dependencies

-* System running python3 and ability to install packages - Required
+* **Required** - System running python3 and ability to install packages - Required
-* SecureX instance with API credentials - Required
+* **Required** - SecureX instance with API credentials - Required
-* Secure Network Analytics deployment with admin user access - Optional
+* **Optional** - Secure Network Analytics deployment with admin user access
+* **Optional** - Orbital API Credentials

+### Obtaining Credentials

+#### SecureX, Orbital, Private Intelligence

+1. Log into SecureX and go to
+2. Click Administration Tab at the top of the screen
+3. On the left side navigation select API Clients
+4. Click Generate API Client
+5. Provide Appropriate Permissions
+   * Enrich:read
+   * Inspect:read
+   * Investigation
+   * Orbital
+6. Add client_id and client_password to appropriate configuration option
+* Same credentials for SecureX, Orbital, & Private Intelligence in config or separate per function

+#### Secure Network Analytics

+1. Default Admin or any user with administrative permissions
+2. Add the hostname or IP of the SNA Manager
+3. Add the name of the pre-created Host Group for external log4j IP's

 ## Application Setup

+### Configuration

+All configuration is expected in a config.yml file.
+An example template file has been provided that needs to be populated with required information and **renamed to config.yml**

 ## Step 1: Requirements Installation